picmi-standard/picmi/Docs/source/developer/design_principles.rst

 Scope
 -----

-PICMI aims to be define all parameters for most PIC scenarios.
+PICMI aims to define all parameters for most PIC scenarios.
 Obscure parameters may be implemented by codes when needed.

    Rule of thumb: If multiple codes implement a feature, put it into